ronaldarifin/personal-website/README.md

 You can see it here at ronaldarifin.com

 ## How is it deployed?
-I didn't configure too much of the deployments in this one
+I didn't configure too much of the deployments in this one.
+I just use vercel!
+The goal isn't to learn infra or devops, so I will learn that on another project